Mike Babul

-Mike Babul (born November 25, 1977) is an American basketball coach who is currently the head coach of the South Shore Monarchs of The Basketball League.
+Mike Babul (November 25, 1977 – December 30, 2024) was an American basketball coach who was serving as the head coach of the South Shore Monarchs of The Basketball League.
 Before turning to coaching, he played college basketball for UMass from 1996 to 2000.

 Playing career

 Babul attended North Attleboro High School in North Attleboro, Massachusetts.
 In 1995, Babul chose to play for UMass over UConn where he was a four-year letter winner and three-year starter from 1996 to 2000.
 During his stay with UMass, he was selected to three A-10 Conference All-Defensive and All-Academic Teams.

 Coaching career

-He joined the Wagner Seahawks in 2012 and in 2014 was named the Associate Head Coach.
+Babul joined the Wagner Seahawks in 2012 and in 2014 was named the associate head coach.